KathiSa/climateindoorsimulation/APIuse.md

 ```
 The simulation ID is 64998548b04d0bcba8f22b4d
 ```
-Return the information about a simulation with the sim ID from the previous request.
+Returns the information about a simulation with the sim ID from the previous request.
 ```
 response = requests.get("http://localhost:5000/simulation", json={"id": simID})
 response.json()